provided by Trail Riders of Today

 When we have had heavy amounts of rain as we had this spring, it affects the quality and stability of the trails.
 Although the sun may come out for a day or two after the rain subsides, a general rule of thumb is to wait 24 hours for every inch of rain that has fallen.
 Riding through areas with wet soil can create muddy bogs, causing the land to retain the water and mud long after rainfall.
 In order to preserve the trails, make sure to give them ample time to dry and firm up.
 Also, check with park officials before heading out on the trail in case any paths have been closed due to storm debris or excessive water.

 Stay on the Path

 Riding on public paths cleared specifically for trail riding is a privilege.
 As such, it is expected that all trail riders remain on the paths indicated for their use and avoid trail blazing and making new paths.
 Rider-created paths are often poorly routed and not maintained, resulting in degradation of the vegetation and soil supporting it.
-Unfortunately, trampling by a horse is more destructive than hikers on foot, mountain bikes and even off-road motorcycles.
+Unfortunately, trampling by a horse is more destructive than hikers on foot.

 Know the Boundaries